Boulders Enchilada Recipe – Simple, Tasty, and Fast!

 What Are the Key Ingredients in Boulders Enchiladas?

-⅛ teaspoon garlic salt
+- ⅛ teaspoon of salt with garlic

-2 teaspoons vegetable oil
+- Two teaspoons of vegetable oil

 What’s the difference between salsa and enchiladas?